 17 Facebook Advertising Tips For HVAC Companies

-The following list is compilation of tips, techniques and campaigns that any HVAC company can implement in their business.
+The following list is a compilation of tips, techniques, and campaigns that any HVAC company can implement in their business.
 These are all proven tactics that L4 Group uses for our HVAC clients.
 Use this list as inspiration for your own Facebook campaigns.
 If you have ideas to add to this list, please submit them in the comments.

 - Tell a Story: Facebook is a social platform and the people surfing through Facebook like to hear good stories.
 Take advantage of this.
 Encourage your technicians to give your social media editor stories from the field.
 This does not have to be an elaborate project on behalf of the technicians.
 Have the technician give the social media editor the basics.
 Your editor can wordsmith the story so it is engaging and suitable for your fan base.